shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 ## Process changes

-As of MobileSDK Version 4.8, there is one breaking change in the procedure of handling banner and video ad objects via the Banner class.
+As of Mobile SDK Version 4.8, there is a change in the procedure of handling banner and video ad objects via the Banner class.
 Before the introduction of Banner Native, it was possible to add the Banner class instance view to a view hierarchy, even before the class